canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 **Name your stubs to indicate the value they return or the exception they throw.**

-We named our fake stock provider `AlwaysAvailableStockService` to show it always return stock available.
+We named our fake stock provider `AlwaysAvailableStockService` to show it always returns stock available.
 It obvious from its name what is the return value.

 When we needed two stock providers to test the `OrderService` without stock, we named our fakes: `ItemInStockStockService` and `ItemOutOfStockStockService`.